essoen/essoen.github.io/content/blog/2023/enabling-teams-vs.platform-teams.md

 2. Dedicate a few people on the platform team to consult, and rotate who does it
 3. Establish routines for handling this in your community of practice, i.e. asking for consulting over time from specific people through your Community of Practice

 This means that members of the platform team will do broader consulting, and that's okay.
 But the platform team must focus on internal services.
 So, if the consulting activities take up too much time, you'll see fewer results in the platform team.
-THat should start a conversation on where we put our resources.
+That should start a conversation on where we put our resources.